 You have been found guilty or pled guilty to a misdemeanor DUI charge.
-The court has set the matter for a sentencing hearing.
+The court set the matter for a sentencing hearing.
 Now you want to know what possible penalties you face on a misdemeanor DUI charge in Idaho.

 Sheriff’s Inmate Labor Detail (SILD)